-Personal safety is a number one concern in the corrections environment.
-Correctional nurses are ever aware of who is around them and where custody staff are located.
+Personal safety is a significant concern in the corrections environment.
+Correctional nurses should always be aware of who is around them and where custody staff are located.
 Just as important to personal safety are standard sharp safety procedures.
 Here are some questions to ask yourself:

 - Are needle boxes overflowing?
 Boxes should be only 2/3 full.
 Check that there is a regular supply of empty boxes for frequent replacement.
 Many needle stick injuries come from trying to shove used needles into an overfull red box.

 - Do staff members throw other trash in the sharps box?
-This makes is even harder to keep available for sharps waste.
+This fills them up more quickly and makes it even harder to keep boxes available for sharps waste.

 - Are there sharps containers in all care areas?
 We provide care in a variety of locations in the facility.
 Always have a sharps container available before you give the injection or use the lancet.
 This will help avoid carrying used sharps back to the main medical unit.

 - Am I in a secure location?
-Check around you before starting your insulin line or other sharps-based activity.
-Needle stick injuries have come from nurses startled by custody or inmates during the injection process.
+Check around yourself before starting your insulin line or other sharps-based activity.
+Needle stick injuries have occurred when nurses were startled by custody or other incarcerated persons during the injection process.

 HIV is estimated to be five times higher for the incarcerated population.
-That means correctional nurses are in even greater jeopardy of infection from a needle stick injury.
+That means correctional nurses are at even greater risk of infection from a needle stick injury.
 Protect yourself and your family by establishing good needle safety habits.

 What will you do today to keep safe from a needle stick and possible blood borne pathogen transfer?
 Share your sharps experiences or some additional advice in the comments section.